nklau/CMSI2210/README.md

 **Copy File**: Takes a file and an integer from the command line and copys a certain amount of text from that file into an output file

+**Messenger**: Sends messages back and forth between a client and a server